Burglary in English law: Maximum

-(a) where the offence was committed in respect of a building or part of a building which is a dwelling, fourteen years;

-(b) in any other case, ten years.

-The reference in that section to a building which is a dwelling, applies also to an inhabited vehicle or vessel, and applies to any such vehicle or vessel at times when the person having a habitation in it is not there as well as at times when he is.
+The reference in that section to a building which is a dwelling applies also to an inhabited vehicle or vessel, and applies to any such vehicle or vessel at times when the person having a habitation in it is not there as well as at times when he is.

 A person guilty of burglary is liable on summary conviction to imprisonment for a term not exceeding six months, or to a fine not exceeding the prescribed sum, or to both.